 - a.
-Judges will independently evaluate each presentation using the presentation scoring sheet (see Appendix D). - b.
+Judges will independently evaluate each presentation using the presentation scoring sheet (see Appendix D and Appendix E). - b.
 Judges must accept the terms of the participation agreement upon registration. - c.
 Judges must agree to abide by the CFA Institute Code of Ethics and Standards of Professional Conduct. - d.
-Each local level competition must have a minimum of three judges per panel. - e.
-The judges will be selected by the event host.
+Each judging panel must have a minimum of three judges. - e.
+Judges will be selected by the event host.
 All judges must be investment professionals.
 It is recommended they have experience writing and reviewing equity research reports. - f.
 It is recommended that judges be CFA charterholders.